AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 - `AP8` - comment count by rating for a product, filtered by one language
 - `AP9` - grand total of comments for a product
 - `AP10` - grand total of comments for a product, filtered by one language
-- `AP11` - a leaderboard of the top N products that the most 5-rated comments
+- `AP11` - a leaderboard of the top N products that have the most 5-rated comments

 ## Storage